Activation function: Ridge activation functions

+Neurons also cannot fire faster than a certain rate.
+This biological limitation motivates the use of sigmoid activation functions, whose output range is confined to a finite interval.

+The function looks like $\phi(\mathbf v)=U(a + \mathbf v'\mathbf b)$, where $U$ is the Heaviside step function.

-A line of positive slope may be used to reflect the increase in firing rate that occurs as input current increases.
+If a line has a positive slope, on the other hand, it may reflect the increase in firing rate that occurs as input current increases.
 Such a function would be of the form $\phi(\mathbf v)=a+\mathbf v'\mathbf b$.

-Neurons also cannot fire faster than a certain rate, motivating sigmoid activation functions whose range is a finite interval.

 Radial activation functions

-A special class of activation functions known as radial basis functions (RBFs) are used in RBF networks, which are extremely efficient as universal function approximators.
+A special class of activation functions known as radial basis functions (RBFs) are used in RBF networks.
 These activation functions can take many forms, but they are usually found as one of the following functions: